|

 whole religious training of the child was strict in the extreme.
 He was

-obliged to pray out of the Jewish Prayer Book every morning and evening, and
+obliged to pray out of the Jewish Prayer Book every morning and evening, and was

-it with his head covered.
+with his head covered.
 Charles Freshman made rapid progress. and at the age of eight years he could read Hebrew well

 and translate every word without difficulty, requiring a dictionary but